happybeing/dweb/dweb-cli/README.md

 If you have Rust installed you can view websites live on Autonomi in two steps:
 ```
 cargo install dweb-cli
-dweb serve

-# And in a different terminal
-dweb open awesome
+dweb
 ```
-The above opens your browser and loads a website from Autonomi containing links to other sites you can view.
-Just a taste of things to come.
-More demo sites are welcome, and will be included to help people get started on the dweb.
+The above opens your browser (which will show an error until the server responds) and then will loads a website from Autonomi.
+This is a default website called 'awesome' which contains links to other websites and dynamic websites.

 ## Contents
 - [Browse the DWeb](#browse-the-dweb)